• Skip to main content

 How To Make Trusting God Easier

-May 31, 2020 by Matt Pavlik 2 Comments
+May 31, 2020 by Matt Pavlik 5 Comments

-Trusting God throughout your day is challenging mostly because of all the distractions.
+Trusting God throughout your day can be challenging because of distractions.
 Some distractions are positive and some are negative.
 Either way, consider how much you have increased your trust in God today.
+The best thing you can accomplish each day is to end it by trusting God a little more.

-In Isaiah 46, God says a lot about who He is and what He likes to do.
+In Isaiah 46, God says much about who He is and what He likes to do.
 God promises He will act.
 He isn’t a worthless idol.
 God doesn’t forget about you.
 He knows your future so of course, He knows your past.
 He’s been attending to you since even before you were born.

 I have cared for you since you were born.
 Yes, I carried you before you were born.